iwufan/SocketServerDemo/README.md

 Build the project and the error will disappear.

 # Other
 It's just a basic version.
-I will add more functions in future.
+I will add more functions in future, like send images or musics to the client.

 Enjoy, thanks.